ssksameer56/YouTubeAPI/README.md

   `docker run -d -p 8080:80 --name myapp YouTubeAPI`

   https://docs.docker.com/samples/dotnetcore/#build-and-run-the-docker-image

+## Testing
+  You can access the API at  https://localhost:5001/swagger/index.html if running locally

+  If using docker, the port will change

 # Production Specific Things
   The code has in-memory database configured for testing purposes